 To reach Lotus Pond, you can either take a bus or the MRT.
 If you choose the latter, you will still need to grab another bus or walk the remaining distance.
 On my last visit, I simply opted to grab a taxi due to time constraints.
 A ride shouldn’t set you back more than NT$250-300 if you stay close to the Formosa Boulevard Station.

-If you want to see the lotus flowers in bloom, the best time to visit is in summer.
+Travel Tip: If you want to see the lotus flowers in bloom, the best time to visit is in summer.

-No.9, Liantan Rd., Zuoying Dist., Kaohsiung City 813, Taiwan.
+Address: No.9, Liantan Rd., Zuoying Dist., Kaohsiung City 813, Taiwan.

 Dome of Light

 If you haven’t heard of the Dome of Light yet, you’re in for a real treat!
 The Dome of Light is the world’s largest public art installation made from pieces of colored glass.
 It was created by renowned artist, Narcissus Quagliata and a must-see for any color enthusiast.
-The dome tells the story of human life and represents it in four themes; water, earth, light and fire.
+The dome tells the story of human life and represents it in four themes; water, earth, light, and fire.

-Furthermore, the Dome of Light is ridiculously easy to reach, because it is actually based in a MRT station.
+Furthermore, the Dome of Light is ridiculously easy to reach, because it is actually based in the MRT station.
 Simply take the MRT to Formosa Boulevard Station (the transfer station for the Red and Orange Lines).
 Then follow the clearly marked signs and voilà!

 Pier 2 Art Centre

-The closest MRT station to the Pier 2 Art Centre is the Yanchengpu Station (Orange Line).
+Insider’s tip: The closest MRT station to the Pier 2 Art Centre is the Yanchengpu Station (Orange Line).
 Alternatively, you could also go to the very last stop on the Orange Line, Sizihwan Station.
 From there, enjoy a leisurely stroll through the Hamasen Railway Culture Park before reaching the warehouses.

-No. 1, Dayong Road, Yancheng District, Kaohsiung City, 803.
+Address: No. 1, Dayong Road, Yancheng District, Kaohsiung City, 803.